Halilibrahim-Guc/BMI_Calculator/README.md

 # BMI_Calculator

-A simple BMI Calculater code writed in python for practice.
+A simple BMI Calculator code written in python for practice.